 Before traveling to India, I had read perhaps two books by Sri Aurobindo, and several books about him and the Mother of Pondicherry.
 The books told of an Integral Yoga and a consciousness yet to grace the human race called the Supramental Truth-Consciousness.
-Upon entering Pondicherry, I read my way through the Ashram's Visitor Center and at the end of the visual presentation (which ended with the last portraits taken of Sri Aurobindo and the Mother before they passed) I unexpectedly broke down in tears at the realization that Sri Aurobindo and the Mother were somehow the Father and Mother of the Truth-Consciousness that was laboriously and methodically being born - in me, and on the planet.
+Upon entering Pondicherry, I read my way through the Ashram's Visitor Center and at the end of the visual presentation (which ended with the last portraits taken of Sri Aurobindo and the Mother before they passed) I unexpectedly broke down in tears at the realization that Sri Aurobindo and the Mother were somehow the Father and Mother of the Truth-Consciousness that was laboriously and methodically being born in me, and on the planet.
 In addition to tears of joy, I simultaneously felt waves of deep grief, seemingly out of the blue, knowing somehow then and there that there was a third phase of the yoga that needed to happen, a third phase of the descent of higher knowledge was going to have a hard time to say the least.
 I intuited that the Ashram was quite fossilized around the story of the TWO great yogis (Sri Aurobindo and the Mother), and that any expansion of this story would meet with great resistance.
 For weeks I remained in Pondicherry and read on and on, filled with great inspiration that this planet was destined to house a greater creation, an evolution beyond what we are capable of now, and that we are indeed in a transition from a smaller truth and expression of Life and Love to some larger truth and expression of Life and Love.
 Central to this evolutionary shift in nature is the sloughing off of the small concerns of the individual ego, the separate self.
 Sri Aurobindo and the Mother called this massive shift, the Supramental Manifestation.
-They indicated that it is a transition of the magnitude of the shift from animal consciousness to mental human consciousness and that it is immanent.
+They indicated that it is a transition comparable to the magnitude of the shift from animal consciousness to mental human consciousness and that this transition is immanent.